Greco-Italian War: Regia Aeronautica

 The poor infrastructure in Albania air bases hindered communications and movements between the Italian flying units.
 Only two airfields – Tirana and Valona – had Macadam runways so Autumn and Winter weather made operations more difficult.
 There was also the usual lack of co-operation with Italian Navy and Army.
 Two days after the start of the war, on 30 October, there was the first air battle.
 Some Henschel Hs126s of 3/2 Flight of 3 Observation Mira took off to locate Italian Army columns.
 But they were intercepted and attacked by Fiat CR.42s of 393a Squadriglia.
 A first Henschel was hit and crashed, killing its observer, Pilot Officer Evanghelos Giannaris, the first Greek aviator to die in the war.
 A second Hs 126 was downed over Mount Smolikas, killing Pilot Officer Lazaros Papamichail and Sergeant Constantine Yemenetzis.

 Royal Hellenic Air Force

 On 2 November, a squadron of 15 Italian CANT Z.1007 bombers, with Fiat CR.42 fighter escorts headed towards Thessaloniki and was intercepted by Greek PZL P.24 fighters of the 22nd Squadron.
-Second Lieutenant Marinos Mitralexis shot down one bomber and being out of ammunition, aimed the nose of his PZL P. 24 at the tail of a bomber, smashed the rudder and sent the bomber out of control.
+The Greek flying ace second lieutenant Marinos Mitralexis shot down one bomber and being out of ammunition, aimed the nose of his PZL P.24 at the tail of a bomber, smashed the rudder and sent the bomber out of control.
 The news of Mitralexis' feat quickly spread throughout Greece and boosted morale.
 On 2 December, the 21st Pursuit Squadron re-equipped with 14 ex-RAF Gladiators.